MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-online.md

 ## Operational Limits

 Large-scale cloud services use shared resources to achieve the best possible use of resources – like IO, CPU, and memory.
 To ensure that tenants run smoothly, limits are applied to various operations.
-These limits control things like size, rates, and time.
+These limits control things like: how long an operation can run before being canceled, or how many operations can run at the same time.
 Some of the operations include:

 - Web service requests
 - Report and query generation